EpsAvlc/EpsAvlc.github.io/about.md

 <center>Networked Robotics and Systems Lab</center>
 <center>Harbin Institute of Technology, Shenzhen, China</center>

-I will become a student of School of Mechanical Engineering and Automation in Harbin Institute of Technology, Shenzhen and a member of NRSL group, led by associate professor Hao-Yao Chen.
+I am a student of School of Mechanical Engineering and Automation in Harbin Institute of Technology, Shenzhen and a member of NRSL group, led by associate professor Hao-Yao Chen.

 ## Biography

-I will receive my B.Sc. degree in Electrical Engineering in School of Mechanical and Electrical Engineering from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in June 2019.
+I receive my B.Sc. degree in Electrical Engineering in School of Mechanical and Electrical Engineering from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in June 2019.

 ## Research Interest